sleepsweetly/3D-Effect-Generator-for-MythicMobs-OBJ-PNG-/README.md

+### 🚧 NOTICE:

+This project is considered feature-complete and is no longer under active development.
+At this time, no further updates or new features are planned.

+Feel free to use it as-is or fork it for your own purposes.
+Community contributions are still welcome via pull requests or discussions.

 ## 🎉 AuraFX – Custom MythicMobs Effect Generator

 **AuraFX** is a powerful and beginner-friendly visual tool for creating custom MythicMobs particle effects — no coding required.